MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/what-s-new-for-admins-in-office-for-mac.md

 #### Office LTSC for Mac 2021 features

-For information about the new features in Office 2019 for Mac, see the following articles:
+For information about the new features in Office LTSC for Mac 2021, see the following articles:
 - [What's new in Excel 2021 for Mac](https://support.microsoft.com/office/4100753f-93bc-4143-a77c-7258d1a80cd3)
 - [What's new in Outlook 2021 for Mac](https://support.microsoft.com/office/cac45ed4-3f1c-490e-a76d-95af48ba770e)
 - [What's new in PowerPoint 2021 for Mac](https://support.microsoft.com/office/fcbbd1ee-a94a-42a6-910e-df9cab3a1bf6)